 After general hygiene, scaling and root planing is the most common gum disease treatment.
 Scaling removes plaque, calculus, and stain from the crown and root surfaces of teeth.
-The procedure involves cleaning the root of the tooth below the gum, which because it is softer than the enamel of the tooth, is more easily affected by build-up of plaque, tartar, and other inflammatory agents.
+The procedure involves cleaning the root of the tooth below the gum, which because it is softer than the enamel of the tooth, is more easily affected by the build-up of plaque, tartar, and other inflammatory agents.
 Root planing is the second part of the procedure in which your tooth root is smoothed to reduce the risk of gum disease and promote healthy gums.

 Periodontal chemotherapy is a gum disease treatment that picks up where physically removing plaque and tartar below the gum line leaves off.
-When gum disease in specific areas remain unresponsive to conventional therapy, additional treatment using controlled-release, anti-bacterial and other agents, can be extremely beneficial.
+When gum disease in specific areas remains unresponsive to conventional therapy, additional treatment using controlled-release, anti-bacterial and other agents, can be extremely beneficial.

 Sometimes gum disease causes deep pockets between teeth and gums that make it difficult to remove plaque and tartar entirely.
 Placing an antibiotic in the affected pockets, in conjunction with scaling and root planing, can help to control infection and encourage healing.
 In addition, irrigation with anti-microbials (special mouth rinses) can help to control the growth of the bacteria that cause periodontitis, the advanced form of gum disease that threatens your teeth.

-Gum grafts replace missing or receded gum tissue due to gum disease by borrowing healthy tissue from either your gums or soft palette, and using it to cover exposed roots and develop new gum tissue where needed.
+Gum grafts replace missing or receded gum tissue due to gum disease by borrowing healthy tissue from either your gums or soft palette and using it to cover exposed roots and develop new gum tissue where needed.
 Dr. Ravon is an extremely experienced gum graft surgeon, specializing in both periodontal and implant dentistry.
 He has performed hundreds of gum grafts and brings years of experience into each and every operation.

 There are both functional and aesthetic benefits to gum grafts.
 Their primary goal is functional, to stop the progress of gum disease and reduce further gum recession and bone loss, and to cover exposed roots to protect them from decay.
 This often has the added benefit of reduced tooth sensitivity.

-Esthetically, you’ll be the proud owner of a more healthy looking and symmetrical gum line, which should give you a nice new reason to smile.
+Esthetically, you’ll be the proud owner of a more healthy-looking and symmetrical gum line, which should give you a nice new reason to smile.